Processing math: 100%

 convergence, Rhat=1).

 We can see that the intercept of smokers, represented by a[1] has a higher mortality rate compared to the intercept of non-smokers a[2].
-We can plot the whole distributions for both parameters (already converted into mortality rates at age 60) and their difference using handy functions from tidybayes package: 3
+We can plot the whole distributions for both parameters (already converted into mortality rates at age 60) and their difference using handy functions from tidybayes package: This vignette contains the most common use cases.

 samples_a <- model %>%